cloudify-cosmo/cloudify-dev/vagrant/cloudify-manager/README.md

 # The *dev* VM

 This VM does exactly what the *prod* VM does, but it also executes the *setup-dev-env* task on the newly started manager.
-You can read about this task [Here](asd), but basically, it allows you to easily make changes to your code and apply them to the manager.
+You can read about this task [Here](https://github.com/cloudify-cosmo/cloudify-dev/blob/master/tasks), but basically, it allows you to easily make changes to your code and apply them to the manager.
 To start the VM just run:

 ```bash
 vagrant up dev
 ```

 Now comes the nifty part.
-After you make changes to your code, ssh into the vm by running `vagrant ssh dev` and then `cd /home/vagrant/cli-work`.
+After you make changes to your code, **ssh into the vm by running `vagrant ssh dev`**.
+You will automatically be placed inside a directory where you can use the `cfy` command.
 If the changes you made do not affect the agent package, just run:

 ```bash